kang889/lim-kang-ping-portfolio/README.md

 - This project was created for me to easily check to ensure that the password used are up to standard.
 It allowed me to apply programming skills to a practical context, reinforcing my understanding of algorithms and contributing to a safer digital environment.
 (https://github.com/kang889/lim-kang-ping-portfolio/blob/main/Projects/password%20generator.py)

+5.fitness tracker app
+-log, track and analyse calories burned in wokrouts to allow user to achieve their goals

+porjects build in C++ :
+1. spaceinvaders
+- Player will get to operate a spaceship to fight with aliens.
+Fire laser at aliens to win the game while dodging lasers from aliens to survive.

+3. pong game
+- play a basic pong game with AI.

+5. feed the snake
+- Grow the snake by feeding it food, avoid touching its own tail or the borders or the snake will die!